I am an experienced family history researcher, having spent over ten years researching my own family tree and unlocking its varied secrets.

 My background includes a masters degree from the University of East Anglia, where I gained my research skills in local and regional history, including palaeography.

 I live in a small village in beautiful North Norfolk, where I am involved in our Heritage Research Project.
-I am researching the servicemen whose names appear on our War Memorial, those men who fought, died and survived World War 1.
+I have researched the servicemen whose names appear on our War Memorial, those men who fought, died and survived World War 1.
 We hold regular exhibitions in our Church showcasing these findings, and for the commemorations of the 100th anniversary of those servicemen who lost their lives.
 Our research is posted on our village website and other local WW1 websites.

 In my own research, and research for my local heritage project, I have successfully used: